Island Hopping in Thailand

 Railay beach on a cloudy morning.

-Railay Shade
+Railay beach.

 Ko Phi-Phi is a popular island featuring a thin [and shockingly overdeveloped] isthmus of land with attractive turquoise bays on both sides.